twilio/voice-quickstart-android/README.md

 ### <a name="bullet10"></a>10.
 Make client to client call

-To make client to client calls, follow step 6 through step 8 to run the application in two devices.
-Press the call button to connect to Twilio.
+To make client to client calls, you need the application running on two devices.
+To run the application on an additional device, make sure you use a different identity in your access token when registering the new device.
+Press the call button to open the call dialog.

 <img height="500px" src="images/quickstart/voice_make_call_dialog.png">

-Enter a client name and press the call button to place a call.
+Enter the client identity of the newly registered device to initiate a client to client call from the first device.

 <img height="500px" src="images/quickstart/make_call_to_client.png">